nasa-fornax/fornax-documentation/documentation/faq.md

 Note that conda's solver can be better than pip's at finding a consistent set of package versions across dependencies.
 If two packages you need are truly incompatible, contact their maintainers to see if the conflict can be resolved upstream.

+## Can I use a VoIP phone (Voice over Internet Protocol phone) to create my account?

+No.
+Please use a standard cell phone or landline when creating your account.
+We do not accept VoIP phone numbers because they can be auto-generated in large numbers by hackers.

 ## How do I change my email address or password?

 Please email the [](#helpdesk) to change the email address or password associated with your Fornax account.